galihap76/collector/README.md

 [![GPLv3](https://img.shields.io/badge/license-GPLv3-blue)](https://img.shields.io/badge/license-GPLv3-blue)
 [![Python3](https://img.shields.io/badge/language-Python3-red)](https://img.shields.io/badge/language-Python3-red)

 Collector is a OSINT tool and information gathering.
-I build this tool for my fun and if you like do OSINT maybe you can try this tool.
+I build this tool for my fun and you can use this tool for do OSINT.
+In github account and instagram account you can find information by username.

 ![carbon (10)](https://user-images.githubusercontent.com/83481679/179400490-0ae38198-4792-4984-806c-c48b13806479.png)